EmG3214/leaflet-challenge/README.md

 deployed to: https://emg3214.github.io/leaflet-challenge/

-This map shows larger markers for larger magnitude earthquakes, and arker colors for deeper earthquake occurrances.
+This map shows larger markers for larger magnitude earthquakes, and darker marker colors for deeper earthquake occurrances.